home | 18-19th centuries index

 An American paying tribute

 The U.S. Ambassador to France, Thomas Jefferson, complained that paying ransom to Hassan would only encourage more attacks.
-The U.S. Congress chose bribery.
-The U.S. paid Algiers its ransom and as much as $1 million each year for the next fifteen years, to the year 1800 – something like 20 percent of government revenues, Federal revenues in 1800 adding up to a little more than 10 million dollars.
+The US Congress chose bribery.
+The US paid Algiers its ransom – as much as $1 million each year for the next fifteen years to the year 1800.
+This was close to like 20 percent of Washington's revenues (federal revenues in 1800 adding up to a little more than 10 million dollars).

 In France, Jefferson asked Tripoli's ambassador what right Tripoli had to extort money and take slaves.
 According to Jefferson, the ambassador answered that such a right was founded on the Laws of the Prophet: that it was written in the Koran that all nations who did not recognize their authority were sinners; that it was their right and duty to make war upon them wherever they could be found; and to make slaves of all they could take as prisoners; and that every Muslim slain in battle was sure to go to heaven.

 Following Jefferson's inauguration as president in 1801, the pasha of Tripoli, Yussif Karamanli, demanded $225,000.
 Jefferson refused.
-In May, the pasha declared war on the United States, not through any formal written documents, but by cutting down the flagstaff in front of the U.S. Consulate in Tripoli.
+In May, the pasha declared war on the United States, not through any formal written documents but by cutting down the flagstaff in front of the US Consulate in Tripoli.
 Morocco, Algiers and Tunis joined their ally Tripoli against the United States.
-Jefferson sent some frigates to the Mediterranean, with the approval of Congress – without having declared war.
+Jefferson had opposition from political opponents and members of his cabinet, but he chose war against far away Tripoli.
+Jefferson sent some frigates to the Mediterranean with the approval of Congress – without having declared war.

 The U.S. paid the ransom, buying its sailors out of slavery in exchange for ending the war.